A Guide to Indian Cooking Techniques

 Tandoori

-In this technique, the food is cooked in a coal or wood-fired clay oven.
-The intense heat in the oven cooks the food to perfection while imparting a delicious smoky flavor to it.
+In this method, food is prepared in a clay oven fueled by coal or wood.
+The intense heat in the oven cooks the food to perfection while imparting a delicious smoky flavor.
 The food is lowered into the tandoor using long skewers.
 The same clay oven is used for cooking Indian breads like naan, tandoori roti, etc. too.

 Since we can’t have a Tandoor at home, the same effect is replicated using an oven or an Instant Pot combined with an air fryer.
 To learn more, check out this Tandoori chicken recipe.

-Balchao refers to the method of cooking popular in Goa, where the seafood or vegetables are pickled in a spicy and tangy tomato-vinegar-based sauce.
+Balchao refers to the cooking method popular in Goa, where the seafood or vegetables are pickled in a spicy and tangy tomato-vinegar-based sauce.
 It is almost like a pickle and can be stored for several days.

 Besides these distinct cooking techniques, other techniques used in Indian cooking include baking, shallow frying, roasting, deep-frying (talna), sautéing, boiling, mashing, etc. Every dish is an amalgamation of many different techniques.
 The simple-looking dal, too, involves at least two different techniques of boiling and then tempering it.